- Why Research

 Studies are planned to identify a high-risk DNA signature in healthy breast tissue to improve breast cancer risk assessment.

 Insights gained from this work will inform future studies in cancer prevention and treatment strategies.

 While breast cancer deaths have declined dramatically in the last two decades, far too many women and men continue to lose their lives to breast cancer.
-Dr. Storniolo conducts studies in tissue donated by healthy women to study the biology of early events that lead to cancer.
-An understanding of early changes in the normal breast will allow scientists to identify new markers for risk stratification and targets for chemoprevention or treatment.
+Studies focused on understanding risk of breast cancer development using tissue donated by healthy women are critical to understand the biology of early events that lead to cancer.
+Dr. Storniolo aims to improve the understanding of individual women’s risk of developing breast cancer and, ultimately, personalize breast cancer prevention.